In this article, I will show you how to create a timer circuit that can be adjusted with a buzzer using the IC 555.

-Circuit Design and Components:
+Circuit Design and Formulas:

 The circuit features a variable resistor facilitating adjustment of the output pulse duration along with a buzzer for audible alert signals.